Intraoperative Form

 The intraoperative form is where you document the anaesthesia in real time — or fill it in retrospectively.
 The centrepiece is the live intraoperative timetable.

-Date and timing
+Month/year and timing

 - Start time — click Start Case to stamp the current time automatically, or type it manually (HH:MM format)